-Advoz has a new friendly voice who could be answering your phone call; Addrienne Whitfield began in September as Advoz’s administrative assistant.
-She joins the organization from the travel and service industry where she brings extensive customer service experience and organizational skills.
-On any given day, you’ll find Addrienne directing inquiries for conflicts, inviting volunteers to work an event or getting better deals with our vendors.
+Addrienne, is the friendly voice of Advoz, working in the organization since 2019 as administrative assistant and now office manager.
+She joins Advoz from the travel and service industry with extensive customer service and organizational skills.
+On any given day, you’ll find Addrienne directing inquiries for mediating disputes, inviting volunteers to work an event or getting fair deals with our vendors.
 Addrienne enjoys spending time with family and friends, where she already has achieved peacemaker status.
 In her free time, you’ll find her at music concerts or escaping to the beach.
 We’re excited to have Addrienne contribute to Advoz’s present and future as she keeps our office humming — with an extra-friendly voice.

-Chris studied and worked in conflict resolution, program management, and fund development for more than 20 years.
-He founded and led campus-based mediation programs at Hampshire College (Amherst, MA) and Colgate University (Hamilton, NY) and has studied and worked with community peacemaking in the US, Northern Ireland and Croatia, earning his M.A. at the Universitat Jaume I (Castellon, Spain).
-More recently he has nurtured interest in arts-based approaches to transforming conflict with improvisation and action theatre.
-In leadership since 2014 with the Center for Community Peacemaking before merging with Conflict Resolution Services, Chris shares a bustling bilingual and musical household in Marietta with his wife and two children.
+Chris studied and worked in conflict resolution, program management, and fund development for 25 years and now leads the development of strategic partnerships, training and business development for Advoz.
+He began with the organization in 2014 as the Center for Community Peacemaking’s executive director before its merger with Conflict Resolution Services (formerly Lancaster Mediation Center) in 2017.
+Previously, he founded and led two campus-based mediation programs at Hampshire College (Amherst, MA) and Colgate University (Hamilton, NY) and has studied and worked in community-based conflict transformation efforts in the US, Northern Ireland and Croatia, earning his M.A. at the Universitat Jaume I (Castellon, Spain).
+More recently he nurtured interest in arts-based approaches to transforming conflict with improvisation and action theatre.
+Chris shares a bustling bilingual and musical household in Marietta, PA with his wife and two children.

-Krista got involved with Advoz training and volunteering in Restorative Justice Conferencing this spring.
+Krista got involved with Advoz training and volunteering in Restorative Justice Conferencing in Spring 2019.
 But she went beyond the call of duty by successfully reaching dozens of case participants on the phone.
-Now the case manager for restorative conferencing, she will coordinate and coach volunteer facilitators on 150+ cases of harm each year.
+Now the director for restorative conferencing, she will coordinate and coach volunteer facilitators on 150+ cases of harm each year.
 Krista graduated from Eastern Mennonite University in 2014, studying peacebuilding, development and Spanish, with a special interest in restorative justice.
 She comes to Advoz with a range of experience in social services, mission work and retail management.
 Krista is excited to help people heal relationships and invest in Lancaster city youth.
 She is an avid runner and loves rock climbing, board games, and sharing food with friends.